Soccer-Maupay's late bicycle kick snatches draw for Brighton at West Ham | Sports-Games

 Soccer-Maupay's late bicycle kick snatches draw for Brighton at West Ham

-Brighton continued to dominate possession but struggled to convert their slick passing into goal-scoring chances until Maupay threw himself into the air to fire home Tariq Lamptey's cross from the right in the 89th minute to snatch a point.
-The draw stretches Brighton's streak to nine league games without a win and leaves them seventh in the table on 19 points, while West Ham remain fourth on 24 points.
+Brighton continued to dominate possession but struggled to convert their slick passing into goal-scoring chances until Maupay threw himself into the air to fire home Tariq Lamptey's cross from the right in the 89th minute and snatch a point.
+"There's a really good spirit in the team, in the group, in the club, we'll fight to the end...

 A stunning overhead kick by Neal Maupay cancelled out Tomas Soucek's early goal as Brighton & Hove Albion came back to draw 1-1 at West Ham United in a pulsating Premier League clash on Wednesday.